 You might have heard of keyword density, which is the amount of time the keyword appears on a page, usually expressed as a percentage of total word count.
 There isn’t an ideal or magical keyword density.
 However, anything over 3% is considered keyword stuffing.

 For example, if you have 1,000 words.
 If you used the keyword 30 times, your keyword density would be way too high.
-The opposite is true, if you only used it 2 times, then your keyword density would be too low for the search engines to rank your page.
+The opposite is true, if you only used it 2 times, your keyword density would be too low for the search engines to rank your page.

 Use similar phrases